BrianMGreen2/HIPAA-Ready-Prompt-Validator/README.md

 # HIPAA-Ready-Prompt-Validator
-Prompt artifacts lifecycle and is designed to enforce HIPAA guidelines with Validation Steps for Prompt Security and Accuracy
+Prompt artifacts across the dev lifecycle, and is designed to enforce HIPAA guidelines with Validation Steps for Prompt Security and Accuracy
-# HIPAA-Ready Prompt Engineering: Clinical Care Manager Summary
+# HIPAA-Ready Prompt Engineering: Clinical Care Manager Summary (example use case- remote patient monitoring)

-## Prompt Specification
+## Example Prompt Specification

 **Role:** You are a care manager reviewing patient-reported vital signs.